Improve your interpersonal communication skills

 How to improve your listening skills

 • Resist the urge to chime in.
-You know the situation: your teammate is describing a problem they’ve run into during a project, and you’ve got something brilliant to add to the conversation.
+You know this common situation: your teammate is describing a problem they’ve run into during a project, and you’ve got something brilliant to add to the conversation.
 As tempting as it might be to blurt it out—hold it.
 Wait until they’re finished talking and then take the floor.
+It will also help avoid communication breakdowns since you'll be listening to all they have to say.

-Note-taking has two benefits: it shows that you’re listening, and it ensures that you’ll remember the important points later.
+• Take notes.
+Note-taking has two benefits: it shows that you’re listening (that nonverbal communication again), and it ensures that you’ll remember the important points later.

 When you’re taking notes during video calls, usually the camera angle is so close that you can’t see pen and paper.
 It simply looks like you’re looking off-screen, and perhaps not paying attention.
 In this case, make sure to tell the participants that you’re writing down notes about what they’re saying so they don’t feel ignored.